skip to content

 Posters and Presentations

-MPhil students are required to present a talk at the annual Departmental research symposium.
+MPhil students are required to present a talk at the annual departmental research symposium.

 Feedback

-Students will receive regular oral feedback and advice from their supervisor about performance and research direction throughout the course, and students can also expect to receive termly formal feedback reports via the Postgraduate Feedback and Reporting System (PFRS).
+Students will receive regular oral feedback and advice from their Supervisor about performance and research direction throughout the course, and students can also expect to receive termly formal feedback reports via the Postgraduate Feedback and Reporting System (PFRS).

 Assessment